CounselCareCanada Life Solutions

 Our Commitment to a

-We believe that there exists a categorical link between the core philosophy of the clinical family systems approach and the successful outcomes we see in our practice.
+We believe there exists a categorical link between the core philosophy of the clinical family systems approach and the successful outcomes we see in our practice.
 We believe that relational ethics and a compassion-focused approach can be infused into multiple models of therapy.
 Our work is both systemic and integrative, and we have welcomed and utilized third wave therapies (CFT, DBT, ACT, MBCT, and FAP) that fit well with the family systems approach.
-We realize and appreciate that many of these therapies make liberal use of systems and existential/humanistic techniques.
+We realize and appreciate that many 3W therapies make liberal use of systems and existential/humanistic techniques.
 We are strongly committed to a contextual approach that allows for multidirectional partiality, the valuing of all family members, and the encouragement of all voices involved.

 We use the Models of Therapy listed here often with an Integrated Approach, depending on Client Assessment, Client Preference, and Client Readiness.